hugo506/hugo506/content/get-docker-ip.md

         "IPAddress": "172.17.0.4",
                 "IPAddress": "172.17.0.4",
 ```
-Wich of course meant I now had to use
+Which of course meant I now had to use
 ```
 mysql -h172.17.0.4
 ```